AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-lp-dev.md

 The Sequential Data Store (SDS) is a streaming database optimized for storing sequential data, typically time-series data.
 It can store any data that is indexed by an ordered sequence.
 For each namespace that is created, an SDS instance or SDS resources is created.
 The services and storage are scoped to a particular region.
 Data is written into SDS using REST APIs.
 Use SDS to store, retrieve, and analyze data.

 [Types](xref:sdsTypes) define the shape of a single measured event or object.
 A type gives structure to your data.
-For example, if you're measuring three things (longitude, latitude, speed) from a device at the same time, then you want those three properties to be included in your type.
+For example, if you are measuring three things (longitude, latitude, speed) from a device at the same time, then you want those three properties to be included in your type.

 [Streams](xref:sdsStreams) are a collection of ordered events, or a series of events, where each event is an instance of the type you have defined.
 You create and write data to streams using a simple REST API.
 The streams you create can be used to store simple or complex data types to suit your application needs.